-Article 134 (Deliberation procedure) The Examination Board Secretary shall record in the meeting minutes the proceedings of the Examination Board during the examiners' meeting.
+Article 134 (Deliberation procedure and voting)

+§ 1.
+The Examination Board Secretary shall record in the meeting minutes the proceedings of the Examination Board during the examiners' meeting.
 The minutes, signed by the Chairman and Secretary of the Examination Board, shall be available to the Rector and the faculty Ombudsperson.